The Austrian Vintage 2010: A Happy Ending with Small Quantities

+The harsh Winter of 2009 was met by the pleasant arrival of Spring in 2010.
+However, cold, wet periods soon followed, and 2010 saw significant rainfall and a lack of sunshine overall.
 Depending on the grape variety and wine-growing area, the flowering period occurred during weather conditions that were sometimes - and sometimes not – favourable, and had a direct effect on the yields.
 The occurrence of couloure at this point was a key factor in the vines bearing fewer bunches as well as each bunch yielding a smaller amount of grapes.
 This led ultimately to the lowest grape harvest in 25 years.

 With only 1.7 million hectoliters, the total harvest quantity in 2010 did not even meet the annual domestic consumption average - approximately 2.5 million hectoliters.
 Although not every grape variety suffered yield loss, Austria's leading white variety, Grüner Veltliner, was considerably affected.
 Also other varieties such as Chardonnay, Traminer and St. Laurent yielded lower quantities.
 But again, the different wine-growing areas must be considered: in Steiermark (Styria), for example, harvest totals were down by only around 12%, while other areas had 40% losses because of bad weather conditions.